guyllaumedemers/SDL2-Minesweeper/README.md

 > Refactoring [SDL2-GameDev/Minesweeper](https://github.com/guyllaumedemers/SDL2-GameDev/tree/master/SDL2-Minesweeper)

 ### TODO - ${PROJECT_NAME}/CMakeLists.txt need to be adapted to Modern CMake practice.
->add_custom_command POST_BUILD require a second pass in order to give executable the compiled .lib require to work.
-Hightly inefficient and a pain to manually handle. </br>
 >headers/src files need to be added either with file(GLOB "\*.h" "\*.cpp" )
 ```
 # CMakeList.txt : CMake project for SDL2-Minesweeper, include source and define